Stereophonics: Mainstream success (2001–2004)

 The band released their third album, Just Enough Education to Perform, in April 2001.
 The album included the track "Mr. Writer", which includes lyrics that criticise a critic who the band believe gave them a negative review.
-The album also contained one of the band's most famous tracks, "Have a Nice Day", which reached number five in the UK charts.
-To promote the new album, Just Enough Education to Perform, the Stereophonics played a two-day festival, which was called A Day at the Races.
+The album also contained "Have a Nice Day", which reached number five in the UK charts.
+To promote the new album, Just Enough Education to Perform, Stereophonics played a two-day festival, which was called A Day at the Races.
 This event was held in Donington Park on the first day and at Cardiff's Millennium Stadium on the second.
 The concerts were supported by Ash, Black Crowes and the Crocketts, with Proud Mary playing Donington only.
 Over 200,000 separate tickets were sold for the weekend festival.
 The performance was released on a DVD in 2002.

 2003 saw the release of their fourth album, titled You Gotta Go There to Come Back.
-The album contained one of the band's most popular songs, Maybe Tomorrow.
 In September 2003, drummer Stuart Cable was sacked.
 According to reports, it was because of his lack of commitment to the band.
 Cable, at the time, presented a TV show called "Cable TV" and felt that the band would never improve.
 Because of this, he missed several rehearsals and live concerts.
 He was eventually replaced by Javier Weyler.
 Steve Gorman, from the Black Crowes, stood in for Cable during the band's live performances until Weyler was appointed.
 When asked about Cable leaving the band in a 2010 interview with Rip It Up magazine, Kelly Jones acknowledged the difficulty of the situation.

-Towards the end of the year, Stereophonics did a sold-out tour of the UK, ending with a Christmas show at the Millennium Stadium, Cardiff, supported by Feeder, Ocean Colour Scene and Adam Masterson.
-The show was closed with a live version of "Merry Xmas Everybody", originally recorded by Slade.
+Towards the end of the year, Stereophonics performed a sold-out tour of the UK, ending with a Christmas show at the Millennium Stadium, Cardiff, supported by Feeder, Ocean Colour Scene and Adam Masterson.
+The show was closed with a version of "Merry Xmas Everybody", originally recorded by Slade.
 The group took a break after their 2003–2004 world tour, which included a set at the Manchester Move Festival in July 2004.